 Content

-For over two decades, Java and .NET have been at the center of software development discussions.
-Each has powered critical systems, from banking and healthcare to mobile apps and cloud services, and each has evolved far beyond its original form.
-Moreover, each has a robust ecosystem, steadily used and loved by developers worldwide.
-When we speak about the difference between Java and .NET, we are comparing their whole ecosystems.
+For over two decades, Java and .NET have been at the centre of enterprise software development discussions.
+Each has powered critical systems – from banking and healthcare to mobile apps and cloud services – and each has evolved far beyond its original form.
+When developers and architects ask about the difference between .NET and Java, they are rarely asking about syntax.
+They are comparing entire ecosystems: tooling, cloud integration, performance characteristics, community momentum, and increasingly, AI and machine learning capabilities.

 What is .NET?